ruch0401/ruch0401/README.md

 ## I'm a Student, Software Engineer, Tech Enthusiast, and a Writer!!

 - 🥅 I am currently working on ETL Software solutions.
-- 🔭 I am currently exploring everything front-end and gaining experience in end-to-end Full Stack Web Development
+- 🔭 I am presently learning front-end technologies along with gaining experience in end-to-end Full Stack Web Development
-- 🌱 I'm in open towards contributing to developing robust backend systems
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Software Engineers on all things tech
 - 🥅 2022 Goals: Start contributing to more to Open Source projects
 - ⚡ Current obsession: I love to read and learn about all things tech related, with my current obsession being WEB 3.0.